Low-probability-of-intercept radar: Rationale

 Radar systems work by sending out a signal and then listening for its echo off distant objects.
 Each of these paths, to and from the target, is subject to the inverse square law of propagation in both the transmitted signal and the signal reflected back.
 That means that a radar's received energy drops with the fourth power of the distance, which is why radar systems require high powers, often in the megawatt range, to be effective at long range.

 The radar signal being sent out is a simple radio signal, and can be received with a simple radio receiver.
 Military aircraft and ships have defensive receivers, called radar warning receivers (RWR), which detect when an enemy radar beam is on them, thus revealing the position of the enemy.
 Unlike the radar unit, which must send the pulse out and then receive its reflection, the target's receiver does not need the reflection and thus the signal drops off only as the square of distance.
-This means that the receiver is always at an advantage [neglecting disparity in antenna size] over the radar in terms of range - it will always be able to detect the signal long before the radar can see the target's echo.
+This means that the receiver, assuming no disparity in antenna size, is always at an advantage over the radar in terms of range - it will always be able to detect the signal long before the radar can see the target's echo.
 Since the position of the radar is extremely useful information in an attack on that platform, this means that radars generally must be turned off for lengthy periods if they are subject to attack; this is common on ships, for instance.